-Management response: Community Access, Inc. (CAI) management acknowledges that the current methodology employed for internal control over cash disbursements could be problematic for some companies.
+Management Response: Community Access, Inc., (CAI) management acknowledges that the current methodology employed for internal control over cash disbursements could be problematic for some companies.
 However, the following bulleted items demonstrate that the company is aware and acting prudently with regard to internal controls.
+While, not preventative, the company's policies and procedures are detective, and the management team works closely to provide checks and balances within the current system in an effort to hold each and all parties to high levels of accountability and integrity.

-- The company is extremely small, comprising of only an Executive Director and Assistant Director.
-The remaining employees of the company are hired to complete specific grant requirements and will not be employed when grants are completed. - The company is operated on a virtual basis, with all employees home based. - The Executive Director and bookkeeper meet weekly to review cash disbursements and other matters of financial management. - The Executive Director and Assistant Director approve cash disbursements, and the Assistant Director reviews check images via on-line banking on a weekly basis. - The Executive Director receives the bank statement via U.S. Mail and reviews all transactions (including digital images of checks and deposits) before giving it to the bookkeeper for reconciliation.
-The bookkeeper has no access to the post office box.
+- The company is extremely small, permanently employing only an Executive Director and Assistant Director.
+The remaining employees of the company are hired to complete specific grant requirements and will not be employed when grants are completed. - The company is operated on a virtual basis, with all permanent employees home based. - The Executive Director and bookkeeper meet weekly to review cash disbursements and other matters of financial management.